 Want to know the one thing that will make all your cookies taste better?
 Jen recommends a drier dough.
 This dryness will yield a puffier cookie, have less of a spread, and will lose the “cakeyness” (that some enjoy, but that I at least am not looking for in a cookie).

 To get to a drier dough, it’s all about experimenting with the recipe.
 You don’t necessarily need to add more flour, but you can start by perhaps removing one egg and playing with the ratio of leaveners.

 Jen’s Secrets for a Better Chocolate Chip Cookie: 2 Tips

-For chocolate chip cookies exclusively, Jen swears by a high gluten flour to give the chew and crust she's so famous for.
+For chocolate chip cookies exclusively, Jen swears by a high-gluten flour to give the chew and crust she’s so famous for.
 Size is also important for the perfect chocolate chip cookie.
-Jen says that a measuring scoop of about 4 ounces makes a large, indulgent and great balance between chew, loft and craggy crusty edges (it's the little things, right?).
+Jen says that a measuring scoop of about 4 ounces makes a large, indulgent cookie with a great balance between chew, loft, and craggy crusty edges (it’s the little things, right?).

 Lastly on this chocolate chip topic, aging the dough a day or two in the fridge (no freezing) yields more complex flavor in the final cookie.

 If these insider secrets aren’t enough to make you leap from the computer and into the kitchen, you’ve got more self control than I do.

 Let’s talk about decorated cookies.
 Every year Jen leads classes in holiday cookie decorating, and she makes it looks easy (the mark of a real pro).